kyrylo/kyrylo.org/about.markdown

     <p>
       I'm Kyrylo Silin, and I've had my fair share of ups and downs in the professional world.
-Getting laid off not once, but twice in the first half of 2023 was a wakeup call 📞😰.
+Getting laid off not once, but twice in the first half of 2023 was a wakeup call.
 It made me realize that I want to be the captain of my own ship.
     </p>